Conditional Execution π

 flowyml supports dynamic pipeline execution paths based on runtime conditions.
 Build smart workflows that adapt to data quality, model performance, or external factors.

-[!NOTE] What you'll learn: How to build adaptive pipelines that change behavior based on data
+How to build adaptive pipelines that change behavior based on data.
+Real-world pipelines aren't linear β they need to make decisions.

 Why Conditional Logic Matters